Explore the treasures

 The story of the Caribbean guilder

 In 2010, Curaçao and Sint Maarten became autonomous countries within the Kingdom of the Netherlands, following the dissolution of the Netherlands Antilles.
 It was then decided that the two countries would form a monetary union with a shared central bank and one currency - the Caribbean guilder.
-This new currency will replace the Netherlands-Antillean guilder that has been in circulation on the former island of the Netherlands Antilles.
+This new currency replaces the Netherlands-Antillean guilder that was in circulation on the former islands of the Netherlands Antilles.

-The Caribbean guilder will be legally pegged to the U.S. dollar at an exchange rate of US$1 = 1.79 Caribbean guilder.
-The exchange rate between the Netherlands Antillean guilder and the Caribbean guilder will be 1:1.
+The Caribbean guilder is legally pegged to the U.S. dollar at a fixed exchange rate of US$1 = 1.79 Caribbean guilder.
+The exchange rate between the Netherlands Antillean guilder and the Caribbean guilder is 1:1.
 The Netherlands Antillean guilder and the Caribbean guilder are of equal value.
-The Caribbean guilder is expected to be introduced in the monetary union on March 31, 2025.
+The Caribbean guilder is introduced in the monetary union on March 31, 2025.

 Discover our new banknotes